microsoft/community-content/README.md

     - Ensure you’re listed as a speaker for the event and have the URL to the event handy.
 You’ll need it for the next step.

-2. **Register** your event using the URL here: https://aka.ms/RegisterEventSeasonofAI and we will promote it on the [Microsoft developer community](https://developer.microsoft.com/en-us/community) website.
+2. **Register** your event using the URL here: link coming soon and we will promote it on the [Microsoft developer community](https://developer.microsoft.com/en-us/community) website.

     -	Please note: We do not have speaker gifts for this Season of AI